prakashar11/docker/README.md

 ## Setting up considerations

-1. .env file to be populated with necessary token
+1. .env file to be populated with necessary tokens
 2. Network to be incuded in docker compose file that starts platform/workers
 ```
 docker network ls